Groups

 ¹ Group Admins can only act on groups they administer.

-To manage a group's membership, go to the group's members page in [Organization Settings → Groups](https://app.cogram.com/dashboard/settings/admin/groups) and use the **Add members** button.
-Adding a user who is already in another group does **not** move them — they will belong to both groups.
+To manage a group's membership, go to the group's members page in [Group Management](https://app.cogram.com/dashboard/settings/group/all) and use the **Add members** button.

 ## Groups and Project Access